MikroTik: Products

-MikroTik's products mainly comprises two distinct product lines.
-The first is MikroTik RouterOS, an operating system for routers, which is built on the Debian GNU/Linux kernel.
+MikroTik's products mainly comprise two distinct product lines.
+The first being the Linux-based MikroTik RouterOS, an operating system for routers and switches.
 The second is MikroTik RouterBOARD, a line of products that includes various types of Ethernet routers and switches and outdoor wireless systems.

 RouterOS

 MikroTik RouterOS is an operating system based on the Linux kernel, specifically designed for routers.
 It is installed on the company's produced networking hardware - RouterBOARD, as well as on standard x86 type computers, enabling these devices to fulfill router functions.
 Developed with Internet Service Providers (ISPs) in mind, RouterOS encompasses all the essential features for network management and Internet connectivity, including routing, firewall, bandwidth management, wireless access point functionalities, backhaul link, hotspot gateway, and VPN server capabilities.
+Communication with this OS is done mainly via WinBox, which provides a graphical user interface with the RouterOS installed on the network router.
+WinBox facilitates device configuration and monitoring.
+RouterOS also allows for access via FTP, Telnet, serial console, API, mobile application, SSH, and even direct to MAC address (through WinBox).